 Welcome to my corner.

-When asked to describe myself, I would respond that I am a “little Italian girl”.
+When asked to describe myself, I would say I am a “little Italian girl.”
 But to truly give an account of my life would take more than three words.
-As a child, I shared with my parents all the roles I aspired to fill, and as life progressed, I’ve met most of those goals.

 What else is new?